Together, we can meet the global challenge to protect 30% of lands and waters, and cut climate damaging emissions by 50% by 2030.

 Legal Advocates for Nature’s Defence (LAND)

 Legal Advocates for Nature’s Defence (LAND) is an environmental law non-profit dedicated to advancing access to justice in Northern Ontario, to protect nature and Indigenous rights.
-We are the only civil society organization based in Northern Ontario to provide bono legal representation to individuals and communities most impacted by climate and environmental injustices.
+We are the only civil society organization based in Northern Ontario to provide pro bono legal representation to individuals and communities most impacted by climate and environmental injustices.

 Access to Justice